-Identification of 'culturally and linguistically diverse' people therefore may not accurately reflect their real circumstances with respect to cultural diversity.
+Difficulties also exist in the definition of 'culturally and linguistically diverse' people.
+Available data are usually defined based on a person's country of birth rather than their first or most commonly spoken language, or their cultural background and practices, and therefore may not accurately reflect their real circumstances with respect to cultural diversity.
 Further, the accuracy of country of birth information when reported by another person may be questionable, or indeed the country of birth may be unknown, and the quality and method of collection of country of birth data may change over time.